bebbo/amiga-gcc/README.md

 # amiga-gcc       [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YRRBRLCKDU3H6)

-The GNU C Compiler with binutils and other useful tools for cross development of AmigaOS software.
+The GNU C Compiler with binutils and other useful tools for cross compiling software for the Commodore Amiga.

 This is a Makefile based approach to building the amigaos-toolchain, aiming to reduce its build time.